AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 ## Storages
 This window is used to create and edit short-term storage objects.
 An individual short-term storage component is defined as an object with the following characteristics:

-- Storage managed on cycles sub-multiples of the Antares optimization window (week or day) - by cycle we mean that at the end of the cycle the storage level must come back to its initial level at the beginning of the cycle;
+- Storage managed with a filling level which is identical at the start and end of each Antares optimization window;
 - Rule curves that frame permissible storage levels hour by hour - the admissible range is comprised between 0% and 100%;
-- Hourly series of max power for injection and withdrawal;
+- Time-series of hourly modulation of the maximum injection and withdrawal power;
 - Time-series of natural inflows (case of an open-cycle PSP).

 The user may pick any area appearing in the area list and is then given access to the list of short-term storages defined for the area.
 Once a given storage has been selected, the following characteristics can be set: